csaba97/Polinom-processing/README.md

 # Polynomial processing
-This is a GUI `Java` application that works with polynom processing and operations.
+This is a GUI `Java` application that works with polynomal processing and operations.
 ### Supported  operations:
 -  addition
 -  substraction